- Business Development

-Director, Monitoring, Evaluation and Learning - Nepal Agricultural Inputs and Market Systems Activity
+Director, Monitoring, Evaluation, and Learning - Uganda Health Activity

-In anticipation of a new multi-year USAID Nepal Agricultural Inputs and Market Systems Activity, Lutheran World Relief is seeking a Director, Monitoring, Evaluation, and Learning (Director, MEL).
+In anticipation of a new multi-year, multi-sectoral USAID-funded "Uganda Health Activity", IMA World Health/Corus International is seeking a Director, Monitoring, Evaluation, and Learning (Director, MEL).

 Corus International is a family of organizations which believes that those who were born into impossible circumstances deserve the opportunity for a better life.
 Corus was formed through the strategic merger of IMA World Health (operating as a public health organization since 1960), and Lutheran World Relief (operating as a livelihoods organization since 1945), and today includes the smaller entities of Charlie Goldsmith Associates, Ground Up Investing, and Farmers Market Coffee.
 Corus International works in over 20 countries in Africa, the Middle East, and Latin America, with a primary focus on health, livelihoods, and emergency response.